 In ≥ 2.0.0-funcrel, CAST provides Java JAR installers (along side the elements required for a Docker installation) as part of the download media available on CAST Extend (https://extend.castsoftware.com/#/extension?id=com.castsoftware.aip.console&version=latest):

-See 2.x - Using Java JAR installers - all on one machine for more information about this.
+See 2.x - Enterprise mode - Installation of AIP Console front-end via Java JAR installers for more information about this.

 Installation and configuration instructions